rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 ```
 **Model 2** is always selected.
 Note that **Model 2** and **Model 3** have the same _df_ and in this case the lower log-likelihood of **Model 3** indicates a poorer fit than **Model 2**

-### Analysis of the effects of body size on seasonal distance range travelled by each species
+### 3. Analysis of the effects of body size on seasonal distance range travelled by each species

-Look at the results summary for the best-fit model
+Looking at the summary results for the best-fit model we see the _Species_ x _body_size_ interaction is significant
 ```
 summ(m2)
 ```